Get more than a job. Become a Student Leader!

 Minimum qualifications: Introductory knowledge of programs and equipment such as Adobe Photoshop, SLR camera, video camera and editing software.
 As well as experience with a variety of social media platforms including but not limited to Facebook and Twitter.

-Oversees the Pride Center space as well as coordinates and implements LGBTQIA+ educational programming sponsored by the Pride Center.
-The position will maintain a professional relationship with the LGBTQIA+ student club, as well as any other LGBTQIA+ groups on campus.
-The position will also work with community organizations to maintain a supply of resources and knowledge made available to students in the Pride Center.
+Oversees the Pride Center space as well as coordinates and implements LGBTQIA+ educational programming series sponsored by the Pride Center.
+The position will maintain a professional relationship with the LGBTQIA+ student club, help to coordinate QQST and will serve on the campus Safe Zone Committee.
+Coordinator will also work with community organizations to maintain a supply of resources and knowledge made available to students in the Pride Center.
+In addition, the Pride Center Coordinator will collaborate with Student Programs Board and the Diversity and Equity Center as needed.

 East County Campus Student LIFE Coordinator